glmck13/PBX-My-Home/Clients.md

 Click “USE”.

 Go back to the Linphone home screen, enter *60 in the “Search contact, start a call or a chat…” field, and hit enter.
-If all goes well you’ll be connected to the time application on your FreePBX server!
+If all goes well you’ll be connected to the "current time" application on your FreePBX server!